ThinkDataEd/curriculum/docs/unit2/lesson4.md

 !!! warning "Declutter your Environment Pane"
     Unit 2 utilizes new datasets so it's a good idea to declutter your Environment Pane.

-    Refer students to [this video](https://www.youtube.com/embed/N5KpS0MFk7Y) or demonstrate it on your own Environment.
+    Demonstrate it on your own Environment or refer students to [this video](https://www.youtube.com/embed/N5KpS0MFk7Y)

 [<u>***LAB 2A: All About Distributions***</u>](lab2a.md)